Bristol and Gloucester Railway: Coal tramroads at Bristol

-In June 1828 two companies were incorporated by Act of Parliament to build tramways to bring coal from collieries at Shortwood, Parkfield and Coalpit Heath, to the north-east of Bristol, into Bristol itself.
-One of the companies was the Bristol and Gloucestershire Railway, which was to terminate in Bristol at Cuckold's Pill on the Floating Harbour.
-The second was the Avon and Gloucestershire Railway, whose terminal was on the River Avon opposite Keynsham, from where river boats would continue the journey.
+In June 1828 two companies were incorporated by act of Parliament to build tramways to bring coal from collieries at Shortwood, Parkfield and Coalpit Heath, to the north-east of Bristol, into Bristol itself.
+The acts were the Bristol and Gloucester Railway Act 1828 (9 Geo.
+4. c. xciii) and the Avon and Gloucestershire Railway Act 1828 (9 Geo.
+4. c. xciv), incorporating the Bristol and Gloucestershire Railway, which was to terminate in Bristol at Cuckold's Pill on the Floating Harbour, and the Avon and Gloucestershire Railway, whose terminal was on the River Avon opposite Keynsham, from where river boats would continue the journey.
 The two lines were to make a junction north of Mangotsfield, near the later Mangotsfield North Junction.